 Three Infrastructure Trends Shaping the Future of LNG

-By Charles Mitchell, ABS Group Vice President, Oil, Gas and Chemical
+ABS Group Global Oil, Gas and Chemical Division

 As early adopters of LNG as a marine fuel in North America seek to optimize costs and reinforce their positions as environmental stewards, recent economic fluctuations and infrastructure trends are shaping the expansion of this emerging market.
 Read how three recent infrastructure trends will impact the ongoing development of LNG projects and influence future adoption rates.